 January Highlight: Lemons

-It’s officially lemon season, and the farmers markets are overflowing with both Eureka and Meyer lemons.
+It’s officially citrus season, and the farmers markets are overflowing with both Eureka and Meyer lemons.
 Whether you’re making salad dressings, marmalades, or brightening up winter soups, there’s nothing like the zing of freshly picked lemons.
+Their fragrance alone feels like bottled sunshine during the coldest months of the year.

 Did you know lemons are technically a berry?
-Cultivated for centuries in the Mediterranean, they’ve made their way into cuisines all over the world.
-Today, California and Arizona grow about 95% of the U.S. lemon crop, and a mature lemon tree can yield nearly 600 pounds of fruit a year—plenty of citrus sunshine!
+Cultivated for centuries in the Mediterranean, they’ve made their way into cuisines all over the world—from preserved lemons in North African cooking to Italian limoncello and classic French sauces.
+Today, California and Arizona grow about 95 percent of the U.S. lemon crop, and a mature lemon tree can yield nearly 600 pounds of fruit a year — plenty of citrus sunshine!

 Eureka vs. Meyer: What’s the Difference?

-• Eureka lemons, first developed in California in 1858, are considered the “true lemon.”
-They’re bright, tart, and the classic choice for lemonade, lemon bars, and savory dishes.
+Eureka lemons, first developed in California in 1858, are considered the “true lemon.”
+They’re bright, tart, and reliably acidic, making them the classic choice for lemonade, lemon bars, marinades, and savory dishes where that sharp citrus bite really matters.
+Their thicker skin also makes them ideal for zesting.

-• Meyer lemons were introduced to the U.S. in 1908.
-A natural hybrid between a lemon and a mandarin orange, they’re thinner-skinned, sweeter, and less acidic.
-Perfect for cocktails, desserts, and salad dressings, Meyer lemons shine where you want a gentler citrus flavor.
+Meyer lemons were introduced to the U.S. in 1908.
+A natural hybrid between a lemon and a mandarin orange, they’re thinner-skinned, sweeter, and less acidic, with a subtle floral aroma.
+Perfect for cocktails, desserts, and salad dressings, Meyer lemons shine where you want a gentler citrus flavor—and their zest is especially aromatic.

 Fun Lemon Facts

-• The average lemon holds about three tablespoons of juice (tip: roll it on the counter to get the most out of it!).
+• The average lemon holds about three tablespoons of juice (tip: roll it firmly on the counter before cutting to get the most out of it).

 • Vitamin C powerhouse: lemons are richer in citric acid than oranges or grapefruits and also contain calcium, potassium, and B vitamins.